prithivi442/Database-Management/README.md

 # Database-Management
 This is simple JSP tasks for self practicing.
 It implements JDBC with little bit of JAVA and bootstrapping.
 Here user can insert, delete and update the entries.

-You need to make sql database name student_db and table in that table named student first with below mentioned entities.
+You need to make a sql database named student_db and a table in that database named student first with specific entities mentioned below.

 My-Sql commands: